Doing business in Gabon

 • Auditor is mandatory

-• Managing director is mandatory with less than three shareholders.
+• Managing director is mandatory with three or fewer shareholders.

-• Board of directors is mandatory with more than three shareholders.
+• A boars of directors is possible with up to three shareholders but mandatory in the presence of more than three shareholders.

 The simplified joint stock company (SJSC):

 • Individuals are free to fix the minimum capital investments

 • President (individual or legal person) is mandatory.

 The opening of a foreign branch is allowed for a period of two years, renewable once.

 What advice can you give me in regards to payroll and taxation requirements?